aaronparker/aaronparker.github.io/_posts/2015-11-29-automation-survey-results-update-images.md

   - XenApp
   - XenDesktop
 ---
-Now that we&#8217;ve covered the main questions in the survey - [which hypervisors are in use](http://stealthpuppy.com/automation-survey-results-hypervisor/), the [VDI solutions are run on those hypervisors](http://stealthpuppy.com/automation-survey-results-vdi-platforms/), [how master images are built](http://stealthpuppy.com/automation-survey-results-build-master-images/), [the automation solutions used to build images](http://xenappblog.com/2015/os-automation-survey-results-automation-solutions/) and the [solutions used to deliver images to SBC and VDI environments](http://stealthpuppy.com/automation-survey-results-deliver-images/), we&#8217;ll take a short look at how often master images are updated.
+Now that we've covered the main questions in the survey - [which hypervisors are in use](http://stealthpuppy.com/automation-survey-results-hypervisor/), the [VDI solutions are run on those hypervisors](http://stealthpuppy.com/automation-survey-results-vdi-platforms/), [how master images are built](http://stealthpuppy.com/automation-survey-results-build-master-images/), [the automation solutions used to build images](http://xenappblog.com/2015/os-automation-survey-results-automation-solutions/) and the [solutions used to deliver images to SBC and VDI environments](http://stealthpuppy.com/automation-survey-results-deliver-images/), we'll take a short look at how often master images are updated.

 # Updating Master Images